-spring is here. you can see and feel the first glimpse of the sun, the grass gets greener and everything comes to life. if you look, you can see all this in this gorgeous sweater. an amazing combination of different spring colors and lovely soft yarn
+spring is here. you can see and feel the first glimpse of the sun, the grass gets greener, the flowers bloom and everything comes to life. if you look, you can see all this in this gorgeous sweater. an amazing combination of different spring colors and lovely soft yarn

 composition: 90% mohair, 10% polyester, trim 100% wool